interactivereduction/IR-API/README.md

 To run the integration and e2e tests, a postgres database is expected at localhost:5432 with user: postgres password:password

+## Routers
+The endpoint functions are in the `routers.py` module.
+If this module grows to an unmanageable size this can be split up into a package and seperate `router` objects can be created with different rules such as path prefixes.
+More on this can be found in the FastAPI documentation

+## Exception Handlers
+By default if an exception is not handled the API will return a 500 - internal server error.
+It is possible to define custom exception handlers to prevent 500 status codes for certain exceptions.
+These handlers are defined in the `exception_handlers.py` module, and must be registered to the app in the `ir_api.py` module.

 ## Transforms Overview

 Transforms are used to apply modifications to instrument scripts based on reduction input parameters.
 They enable you to